dthyresson/thyresson-io/src/content/blog/post-andover-how-ai-used-in-classroom.md

 - **AI as a student** – where the human teaches and explains concepts to the AI, reinforcing their own understanding.
 - **AI as a manager** – simulating an employee–manager conversation to help students plan and practice interpersonal communication.

-This broadens how AI can be used as a **creative and reflective learning tool.**
+Thoughts: This broadens how AI can be used as a **creative and reflective learning tool.**

 ---